This school is closed.

 Leaders and staff went beyond standard pastoral care to support families facing challenges.
 The school's small size—typically around 120–130 pupils in its final years—enabled strong relationships and personalised attention.
 Despite this supportive atmosphere and consistent Good ratings across multiple inspections, demographic shifts in Islington proved insurmountable.
 The decision to close, taken by Islington Council in February 2025, was met with community resistance, including a petition to save the school, but pupil numbers had fallen to levels that made the school financially unviable.

-Science attainment stood at 71% meeting expected standards, though this was below the national average.
+Science attainment was a less prominent strength than reading.
 Ofsted noted that new leadership in science was expected to improve outcomes.
 The school implemented a new reading programme for Reception and Year 1 pupils to address progress concerns in early literacy, while writing had emerged as a particular strength.

 The school served a diverse cohort, with children from various ethnic backgrounds and religions.
 Class sizes were small, with approximately 14 pupils per teacher in the school's final years.
 The school operated from 9:00am to 3:30pm, with a breakfast club available from 7:30am.
 Teaching staff numbered nine, supported by additional classroom assistants, enabling personalised attention for pupils who needed extra support.